Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Conclusion

 \section{Conclusion}

-This study aimed at capturing the latent demand for the transit agency such that the transit services can concurrently provide high-quality services to existing riders and extend the services to current under-served areas.
-Prior work proposed a bilevel optimization formulation (Figure \ref{fig:bilevel}), referred to as the ODMTS Design with Adoption problem (ODMTS-DA) in this paper, which was solved by an exact algorithm.
-However, due to the complexity of the proposed problem, applying the exact algorithm on large-scale instances remains computationally challenging.
+This study aims at capturing the latent demand for the transit agency such that the transit services can concurrently provide high-quality services to existing riders and extend the services to current underserved areas.
+The decision-making processes of both the transit agency and the latent riders form a game-like interaction.
+To model this dynamic interaction, this paper first introduces a bilevel optimization framework called Transit Network Design with Adoptions ({\sc TN-DA}).
+The framework essentially models a network design problem with an incorporated black-box-like mode choice model.
+Achieving success in solving the {\sc TN-DA} can identify the equilibrium point between the agency and the latent riders.
+However, even with an exact solution algorithm, due to the bilevel and combinatorial nature of the {\sc TN-DA}, practically solving it can lead to computational challenges, particularly for large-scale instances.

-This paper attempted to address this limitation and proposed five heuristic algorithms to efficiently approximate the optimal solution of the ODMTS-DA problem.
-The fundamental idea of these iterative algorithms is to separate the previous bilevel framework into two individual but simpler components, i.e., a regular ODMTS problem with no adoption awareness (the ODMTS-DFD problem in Figure \ref{fig:bilevel_Alg}) and an evaluation procedure based on a mode choice function (e.g., Equation \eqref{eq:ChoiceFunctionTime}).
+This paper then attempts to address this limitation and proposes five heuristic algorithms to efficiently approximate the optimal solution of the {\sc TN-DA} problem.
+The fundamental idea of these iterative algorithms is to separate the previous bilevel framework into two individual but simpler components, i.e., a regular network design problem with no adoption awareness (the {\sc TN-DFD} problem in Figure \ref{fig:tn_dfd_formulation}) and an evaluation procedure based on a mode choice function.
 These heuristic algorithms can be further categorized into two general classes based on their algorithmic designs: (1) trip-based algorithms and (2) arc-based algorithms.
-In general, at each iteration, the trip-based algorithms reconstruct the trip sets for the regular ODMTS problem and the arc-based algorithms attempt to fix a certain amount of bus arcs.
+In general, at each iteration, the trip-based algorithms reconstruct the trip sets for the {\sc TN-DFD} problem and the arc-based algorithms attempt to fix a certain amount of bus arcs.
 The advantages and limitations of each algorithm are discussed in this paper, and several theoretical properties are derived from the optimal solutions in order to provide more guidelines for the iterative algorithms under varied circumstances.
-In particular, two key properties, i.e., correct rejection (Property~\ref{property:reject}) and correct adoption (Property~\ref{property:adopt}), are introduced.
-The false rejection rate and the false adoption rate are used as metrics to evaluate the ODMTS designs, providing additional insights on the performance of the heuristic algorithms when an an optimal solution becomes unavailable for large-scale instances.
+In particular, two key properties, correct rejection (Property~\ref{property:reject}) and correct adoption (Property~\ref{property:adopt}), are introduced.
+Then, the {\sc false rejection rate} and the {\sc false adoption rate} are proposed as metrics to evaluate the ODMTS designs, providing additional insights on the performance of the heuristic algorithms when an optimal solution becomes unavailable for large-scale instances.